vapor-ware/synse-docs/docs/sdk/user/advanced.md

 Typically, devices are registered with a plugin through configuration files available to the plugin at startup.
 This will not work for plugins which do not necessarily know what devices are available immediately.
-A good example of this is IPMI, where the plugin would know the address to a BMC, but would not necessarily know which devices that BMC supports.
+A good example of this is IPMI -- the plugin would know the address of a BMC, but would not necessarily know which devices that BMC supports.

 In such cases, *dynamic registration* can be used.
-Dynamic registration is when devices are either registered directly at runtime, without the typical device config YAML(s).
+Dynamic registration is when devices are registered directly at runtime, without the typical device config YAML(s).
 There are two types of dynamic registration:

 - registration of device config(s) *(e.g. it creates configurations for a device)*